-Online lab practical quizzes and final exam are automatically graded, and feedback is provided immediately.
+Online quizzes and the final exam are automatically graded, and feedback is provided immediately.
 Automated grading will be reviewed and updated to include partial credit within 48 hours.
-Workshops, notebook flip-thrus, and the final project will be graded and feedback provided within one week.
+Notebook flip-thrus and the final project will be graded, and feedback provided within one week.